-VDEM's measures of performance have changed with the recent reorganization.
+VDEM's measures of performance continue to changed and inprove with the recent reorganization.
 The ability to be on the ground working alongside our local emergency managers within two hours or less of any natural or man-made disaster is an improvement in the ability to provide response and recovery services.
 Because of the forward leaning posture the Virginia Emergency Support Team (VEST) pre-deploys assets into the areas of anticipated disaster (for example, the locality that is anticipated to have a hurricane make landfall).
 During Hurricane Matthew a call from Virginia Beach for support from the National Guard was responded to within 8 minutes - because the resource had been pre-deployed and was literally parked outside of the Virginia Beach Emergency Operations Center.
 Another example is a recent straight line wind event damaging 35 properties in Colonial Beach.
 The VDEM regional team was on site in under two hours, used current technology to assist with damage assessments and had a complete picture of all damages with local government and residents life and safety needs within hours.
 These are but two examples of the ways in which the performance and expectations for coordination of response and recovery efforts had dramatically changed.

 Financially VDEM has changed its performance by moving all grants into one division and syncing it with all financial process.
 This has created great efficiencies by having a single point of contact regardless of the funding stream, unified all processes into a single process, automated the exchange of all documentation and expedited payments.
-In December of 2016 VDEM had over 1,600 outstanding projects to payout and close from eight previous disasters.
-Using this new process VDEM now has less than 500 option projects with more than half in an active status from two new federally declared disasters.